Dean177/async/Readme.md

 # higher-order-async

-The packages in this repository are managed with [lerna](https://github.com/lerna/lerna)
+The packages in this repository are managed with [lerna](https://github.com/lerna/lerna).

-Each package contains its own readme
+Each package contains its own readme.

 ## Packages